neuralmagic/sparsify/docs/training-aware_experiment-guide.md

 You are targeting a balanced model in terms of wanting to get a 6-12x performance boost in latency while also maintaining the high accuracy of the model so that you can confidently deploy the model in production to solve your business case.

 You can use a Sparsify Training-Aware Experiment to try and reach your goal.
-Training-Aware Experiments use apply SOTA optimization techniques during training to generate a highly optimized sparse model with very little to no impact on accuracy.
-Since you want to get the most possible performance speedup in latency and need a high level of accuracy, a Training-Aware Experiment makes the most sense for you for its highly optmized, performant sparsity profile as well as high accuracy profile.
+Training-Aware Experiments apply SOTA optimization techniques during training to generate a highly optimized sparse model with very little to no impact on accuracy.
+Since you want to get the most possible performance speedup in latency and need a high level of accuracy, a Training-Aware Experiment makes the most sense for you for its highly optimized, performant sparsity profile as well as high accuracy profile.

-With all of these considerations in mind, you have put together the following Training-Aware Experiment command to run to achieve your goal for this use case:
+With all of these considerations in mind, run the following Training-Aware Experiment command to achieve your use case goal:
 ```bash
 sparsify.run training-aware --use-case image_classification --model resnet50 --data imagenette --optim-level 0.5
 ```